Inside: Here are the foods that do and don't help your toddler poop, so you can avoid toddler constipation.

 Start with your child's diet.
 When you begin potty training, in Oh Crap Potty Training we suggest a few tweaks to your child's diet to help prevent constipation and make it easier to catch pees and poops in the potty.
 It will be much easier to be successful in potty training if your child has smooth poops that are moving along regularly.
 Remember that foods like starches (wheat, bread, cereal), dairy, and certain fruits (like bananas) are naturally binding.
 Related: I talk through foods to help your child poop and simple recipes in one entire section of my e-course Potty Training Solutions.

 Be mindful of hydration.
 If your child backs off of drinking when potty training starts (some kiddos do this) and isn't fully hydrated, it's common to see mild constipation in toddlers.
 Start with water.
 Remember that toddlers can be finicky creatures who prefer a certain temperature or texture.
 Not drinking enough from the water bottle?
 Try adding ice to change the temperature.
 Or try offering in a cup.
+Try a coconut water (this coconut water by Thrive is our favorite.)

 Offer other foods to hydrate.
 Some toddlers are not huge fans of water.
 So what else can you offer?
 Be aware that cow's milk can be constipating, so too much dairy can be another reason for constipation.
 Instead, try adding in a smoothie (using coconut milk).
 Or you can even freeze smoothies into popsicles, which many toddlers love as a fun treat.
 Watery fruits are another easy way to up your child's hydration.
 For snack time, offer fruits like watermelon, navel oranges, or grapes that are filled with water and will help up your child's hydration.
 Those fruits also help with mild toddler constipation.